Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Rather than waiting for the scheduled execution, first do a manual test run to confirm everything works correctly.

-During the first run, Cowork will show access permission dialogs in sequence.
+On the first run, Cowork will display access permission dialogs in sequence.
 Press "Allow" for all of them.

-• Read permission for the archive folder (<ARCHIVE_PATH>)
+- Read permission for the archive folder (

-• Read/write permission for the knowledge folder (<KNOWLEDGE_PATH>)
+<ARCHIVE_PATH>) - Read/write permission for the knowledge folder (

 Approved content is automatically recorded in userSelectedFolders and approvedPermissions.

-Since subsequent automatic runs will proceed without dialogs, there is no need to manually edit scheduled-tasks.json.
+Subsequent automated runs will proceed without dialogs, so there is no need to manually edit scheduled-tasks.json.

-Verify the test results from "2-3.
-Manually Run the Task Once for Testing" on the following 2 points.
+Verify the results of the test run performed in "2-3.
+Manually Test-Run the Task Once" using the following 2 points.

 Verifying Cowork Task Operation

-The report is delivered in two ways: a Slack DM summary and a Markdown detail file in the knowledge base.
+The report is delivered in two forms: a Slack DM summary and a Markdown detail file saved in the knowledge base.

 Let's look at the contents of each.